UtrechtUniversity/MATLAB-on-HPC/Docker_intro.md

 `docker-machine stop default`

-When switching between machines you need to run 2 commands for switching the 'environment':
+When switching between machines you need to run 2 commands after the `docker-machine start` command for switching the 'environment':

 ```
+docker-machine start default
 docker-machine env default
 @FOR /f "tokens=*" %i IN ('docker-machine env default') DO @%i
 ```